christianandredietrich/NexPlayer_Multiview/ios.md

 ## Requirements

-- Our NexPlayer Android SDK supports Android 4.4 and above but NexPlayer Multiview feature requires an high-end device as it depends on the device performance.
-At least Android 10+ should be targeted and device performance should be considered.
+- Our NexPlayer iOS SDK supports iOS 11 and above but NexPlayer Multiview feature requires an high-end device as it depends on the device performance.
+At least iOS 13+ should be targeted and device performance should be considered.

-- For HLS, you should set ```SET_PRESENTATION_DELAY``` property as mentioned above.

-- You should make sure there is enough distance from the live edge to provide a smooth playback which should be adjusted with *suggestedPresentationDelay* and ```SET_PRESENTATION_DELAY``` properties.
+- You should make sure there is enough distance from the live edge to provide a smooth playback which should be adjusted with *suggestedPresentationDelay* and ```NXPropertySuggestedPresentationDelayTime``` properties.
 If there is not enough space to buffer from the live edge, playback might be effected.

+- Video encoders should be syncronised and should be embedding correct timestamp for the  video streams

+- For HLS, you should set ```NXPropertySuggestedPresentationDelayTime``` property as mentioned above.